WhatTheDickens/engl340/README.md

 # Literature and Literary Study in the Digital Age

-Spring 2026 version of ENGL 340.
+Spring 2027 version of ENGL 340.
+Under development.